Phalanstere/ClusterPainter/README.md

 #### npm

-very soon the library will support npm and browserify
+Very soon the library will support npm and browserify

 ## Usage:

-When all the files are loaded (via $(document).ready od body onload, you can create a clusterPainter object, like this one:
+When all the files are loaded (via $(document).ready od body onload, you can create a **clusterPainter** object, like this:

 ```html
 		var c = new ClusterPainter({